2021 and 2022 programs are open for enrollment.

 Getting a job in high school or college is not only a great way to earn money for your trip, but the right job can also be a resume-booster.
 Employers, schools, and programs want to see a pattern of responsibility.
 You can gain experience while earning money for your trip.

-For information on future programs as it becomes available, complete the form below.
+For information and enrollment instructions, complete the form below.
 Details will be emailed to the address you provide.